DevilXD/TwitchDropsMiner/README.md

 @nwvh - For the entirety of the Czech (Čeština) translation.
 @Kjerne - For the entirety of the Danish (Dansk) translation.
 @roobini-gamer - For the entirety of the French (Français) translation.
+@Calvineries - For the French (Français) translation revisions.
 @ThisIsCyreX - For the entirety of the German (Deutsch) translation.
 @Eriza-Z - For the entirety of the Indonesian translation.
 @casungo - For the entirety of the Italian (Italiano) translation.